Spaaaacccee/flex/docs/File & Data Management.md

 The `build` folder contains compiled code.

+The deployed app is a copy of the resources in the build folder.

 ## Database & File storage

 The application uses Firebase for database and file storage solutions.